RG350C/rg350-ti92/README.md

 # LOADING KEY MAPPING FILES

-  If you want to modify the default keyboard mapping between CAANOO Keys and TI-92 keys you can write your own mapping file.
+  If you want to modify the default keyboard mapping between RG350 Keys and TI-92 keys you can write your own mapping file.
 Using notepad for example you can edit a file with the .kbd extension and put it in the kbd directory.

   After writting such keyboard mapping file, you can load them using the keyboard menu.

 # COMPILATION

-  It has been developped under Linux FC9 using gcc with CAANOO SDK.
+  It has been developped under Linux FC9 using gcc with GCW0 SDK.
+All tests have been done using a RG350.
 To rebuild the homebrew run the Makefile in the src archive.

   Enjoy,

          Zx